Trade (nightclub): 25th Anniversary, History - The Final

 On 25 October 2015 Trade held its 25th birthday anniversary celebration and final party at Egg LDN, billed as 'History - The Final'.
 Nicole Moudaber and Nina Kraviz were among the headliners that played during the evening.
 The event brought together former resident and guest DJ's who had played at Trade during its 25-year history.

 After Trade closed, Laurence commissioned Iain from Big Bang to write a script for a stage production tentatively titled: TRADE – the Musical.
 Iain has completed a script, although the project has yet to move forward.

 Trade was to have celebrated its 30th birthday in 2020, but due to the COVID-19 restrictions the event was postponed.

 DJs

 The original Trade resident DJs included, Martin Confusion, Daz Saund, Trevor Rockliffe, Smokin Jo, and Malcolm Duffy, These were followed most notably by the late Tony De Vit, but also Tall Paul, Alan Thompson, Steve Thomas, Pete Wardman, Ian M, Fergie, BK, and Andy Farley.

 Many other DJs have graced the decks at Trade throughout its tenure including Queen Maxine, Gonzalo Rivas, The Sharp Boys, Frankie Knuckles, David Morales and Danny Tenaglia.

 Trade Décor/Artwork

 To decorate the interior of the club, fluorescent banners and wall-hangings were used, illuminated by ultra violet lighting.
-When Laurence brought Tim Stabler on board, Tim produced some amazing interior décor for the club.
+Laurence ordered Tim Stabler to produce some of the interior décor.
 Laurence also commissioned the artists TradeMark (Mark Wardell), Martin ‘B-Art’ Brown, and Mark McKenzie to create many images and artworks used over the years for the interior of the club, advertising and promotions.